roboticslab-uc3m/developer-manual/frequently-asked-questions.md

 Note: There are several alternatives to these approaches, but these are kind of nice. [yarpmanager](http://www.yarp.it/yarpmanager.html) has some record/playback facilities, but we haven't really tried them.
 Additionally, [yarpdataplayer](http://www.yarp.it/yarpdataplayer.html) is the packaged YARP utility for playback.
 However, these interfaces have their playback capabilities tightly coupled to their GUI code.
 The previously mentioned components from the [tools](https://github.com/roboticslab-uc3m/tools) repository are lightweight and can be used independently as they are not coupled with any graphical interface.

+## How does the iPos PT Mode work?

+`PT Mode` performs at a fixed rate at driver level.
+This is great, because it's real-time right next to the motor, so network latencies will not affect performance of set of a pre-defined joint-space targets (positions).
+Not justifying how it's implemented, but providing the reason why they actually did it as it is.
+Naïve options:
+1. First receive (e.g. via CAN-bus) all the trajectory, then execute each target at the exact time given the fixed period.
+The issue with this is: how much memory should we reserve for this?
+What happens if somebody wants to run a trajectory with thousands or millions of intermediate targets?
+2. Receive the next target (e.g. via CAN-bus), execute it at exactly the planned time given the fixed period, repeat.
+The issue with this is: what happens if a target arrives late?

+None of these options is the implemented solution.
+The iPos implementation is an intermediate solution, essentially a [FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) memory with 8 buffer positions (would have to check the iPos manual for the specific correct value).
+So, you start filling it in, once it is initially full you start running, and then continue feeding it targets (e.g. via CAN-bus) at the rate established by the fixed period.
+- If you feed it too slow, the buffer will empty before time and movement will stop.
+- If you feed it too fast, the buffer will get full  (you'll see a `pt buffer full!` message in our [CanBusControlboard](https://github.com/roboticslab-uc3m/yarp-devices/blob/e696c219fa9aa6203d008585123ea477d9b74454/libraries/YarpPlugins/CanBusControlboard) implementation).

+Hence, best to feed it at the most precise rate possible.
+Take into account that a [PeriodicThread](https://github.com/robotology/yarp/blob/master/example/os/ratethread.cpp) (YARP's old `RateThread`) will be more precise than adding a fixed delay at the end of your loop.

+In the current [CanBusControlboard](https://github.com/roboticslab-uc3m/yarp-devices/blob/e696c219fa9aa6203d008585123ea477d9b74454/libraries/YarpPlugins/CanBusControlboard) implementation, this is set when we instance the class, and may be modified via [--ptModeMs](https://github.com/roboticslab-uc3m/yarp-devices/blob/e696c219fa9aa6203d008585123ea477d9b74454/libraries/YarpPlugins/CanBusControlboard/DeviceDriverImpl.cpp#L10).
+You'll be asking yourself if there is a minimum threshold.
+The answer is yes, and this minimum should be estimated by the time consumed by CAN-bus communications to feed all the individual drivers per period.

 ## I've found some broken links in your repositories, which have been renamed?
 Most of this was done at https://github.com/roboticslab-uc3m/questions-and-answers/issues/2
 - https://github.com/roboticslab-uc3m/teo-body -> https://github.com/roboticslab-uc3m/yarp-devices